-UK to hold virus crisis talks after France closes border
+UK holds crisis talks as France closes border on virus fears

 Though the U.K. left the bloc on Jan.
 31, it is in a transition period that effectively sees it abide by EU rules until the end of this year.
 Talks on a post-Brexit trade relationship are still deadlocked and are set to resume on Monday.

+Retailers played down fears of food shortages in the short term at least, but warned that there could be problems if the travel bans last for a while and if the U.K. and the European Union fail to agree a post-Brexit trade deal.

-The British Retail Consortium warned that the closure of France-to-U.K. traffic would create trade “difficulties” in the busy Christmas period.
+The British Retail Consortium warned that the closure of France-to-U.K. traffic would create trading “difficulties” in the busy Christmas period.

+“Retailers have stocked up on goods ahead of Christmas which should prevent immediate problems,” said Andrew Opie, Director of Food & Sustainability at the British Retail Consortium.

-Andrew Opie, the BRC’s director of food and sustainability, said any prolonged disruption would be a problem in the run-up to the end of the Brexit transition period.
+“However, any prolonged closure of the French border would be a problem as the UK enters the final weeks before the transition ends.”

-“While goods can enter from France, few haulage firms will be willing to send trucks and drivers across to the U.K. without a guarantee they can return to the EU in a timely manner,” he said.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak